Airy59/XSDtoOWL/xsd_to_owl/Documentation.md

 The framework provides a specialized rule for handling xs:choice elements in XSD schemas.
 The `ChoiceElementPropertyRule` transforms xs:choice elements into a set of OWL properties with constraints to ensure that exactly one of the properties is used.

-#### Approach
+#### Approaches

+The framework supports two approaches for handling xs:choice elements, depending on the types of elements in the choice:

+##### Approach 1: For Simple Types

-The approach used for handling xs:choice elements is based on OWL disjointness and cardinality constraints:
+For xs:choice elements containing elements of simple type or numeric type, the approach is based on OWL disjointness and cardinality constraints:

 1. Each option in the choice is represented as a separate property
 2. All properties share the same domain (the parent class)